nix-community/nixvim/docs/user-guide/faq.md

 - Register the plugin through `extraPlugins`: `extraPlugins = [pkgs.vimPlugins."<plugin name>"]`.
 - Configure the plugin through `extraConfigLua`: `extraConfigLua = "require('my-plugin').setup({foo = "bar"})";`

-## How do I use a plugin not yet merged into NixVim or temporarily modify one
+## How do I use a plugin not yet merged into Nixvim or temporarily modify one

 Copy the module expression formatted like this into a file: